520,000 home batteries forecast for 2026: Australia's storage revolution

 To put that in perspective, 12 GWh is equivalent to roughly 890,000 Powerwall 3 units — enough to power every home in Perth for several hours during a blackout event.

-The federal Cheaper Home Batteries Program has been expanded to $7.2 billion, while every state and territory now offers complementary incentives.
-In WA, the Residential Battery Scheme provides additional rebates for Synergy customers, making batteries more affordable than ever.
+The federal Cheaper Home Batteries Program has been expanded to $7.2 billion, and every state and territory now offers complementary incentives.
+In WA, the Residential Battery Scheme adds rebates for Synergy customers.

 Global battery cell prices have continued their downward trend.
 Bloomberg NEF reports the benchmark cost for a four-hour battery project fell 27% year-on-year to a record low of $110/MWh.
 Perth installed costs now average $850–$1,050 per kWh before rebates — down from $1,200–$1,500 just two years ago.

 Synergy's Home Plan tariff increased to 32.37c/kWh in July 2025, while the $400 household electricity credit was removed.
-This makes self-consumption of stored solar significantly more valuable than exporting to the grid at 2.25c/kWh (the base REBS rate).
+This makes self-consumption of stored solar significantly more valuable than exporting to the grid at 2c/kWh (the off-peak DEBS rate).

 Virtual Power Plant programs now offer genuine income streams.
 Synergy's Battery Rewards program pays up to 70c/kWh during grid events — far exceeding export rates.
 As VPP participation becomes mandatory for new WA battery rebate recipients, more homeowners are seeing batteries as income-generating assets.